JSainsburyPLC/aws-secrets-manager-config/README.md

 )

 type config struct {
-	ApiKey       string        `secret:"apikey"`
+	ApiKey       string        `secret:"/app-secrets/plaintext-secret"`
+	AppSecrets   appSecrets    `secret:"/my-app-secrets/json-secret"`
 	Port         int           `env:"PORT" envDefault:"3000"`
 	IsProduction bool          `env:"PRODUCTION"`
 	Hosts        []string      `env:"HOSTS" envSeparator:":"`
 	Duration     time.Duration `env:"DURATION"`
 }

+type appSecrets struct {
+    SomeKey string `json:"some_key"`
+}

 func main() {
 	cfg := config{}
 	awsSession  := ...
-	conf.Parse(&cfg, "/my-app-secrets/login", secretsmanager.New(awsSession))
+	conf.Parse(&cfg, secretsmanager.New(awsSession))
 }
 ```

 ## Constraints

-* Secrets must be defined as JSON in AWS Secrets Manager.
-Keys/Value pairs are mapped to the Go struct based on the `secret` tag.
+* Secrets must be defined as either JSON or plaintext in AWS Secrets Manager.
+* Keys/Value pairs are mapped to the Go struct based on the `secret` tag.
-* Secrets values must be strings
 * Secrets are required - they must be defined or the code will panic.
 We prefer to load the secrets on startup and fail fast if the secret value is not set.